 - Pagination: Use lowercase Roman numerals to number your introductory pages (title page, acknowledgements, dedication, etc.) with the title page bearing no number, but include it in the sequence.
 A Table of Contents is required, and on it list all preliminary pages, chapter headings, bibliography, and appendices (if any).
 Use Arabic numerals to number the remaining pages of the text, including appendices.
 Page numbers must be centered at the top of the page.

 - Endnotes: Place them at the end of each chapter.
 Please consult with your dissertation chairperson about preferences.
 Begin endnotes on a separate page at the end of the chapter and single-space, with a double space between each note.
-Notes should follow the guidelines of the American Psychological Association (APA) Stylebook, Fifth Edition.
+Notes should follow the guidelines of the American Psychological Association (APA) Stylebook, 6th Edition.

 - References: Append a list of references to the dissertation.
 The list must contain (alphabetically by author) all references that are cited within the dissertation and must follow APA style guidelines, except the references should be single spaced, with a double space between each note.